organicmaps/organicmaps.github.io/content/crowdfunding/index.md

   benefits_section_card_description_7: Personalize your navigation experience.
 Organic Maps allows you to choose between various map styles, so you can tailor the app's appearance to your preference.
 Additionally, our reliable routing algorithm ensures you reach your destination efficiently.
   support_section_title: Your Support Matters
   support_section_description: We've come a long way in developing Organic Maps, but to continue providing a privacy-first and sustainable navigation experience, we need your support.
 By backing our crowdfunding campaign, you'll be contributing to the growth of an app that prioritizes user values and the planet.
+  support_section_description_2: By backing our crowdfunding campaign, you'll be contributing to the growth of an app that prioritizes user values and the planet.
   rewards_section_title: Rewards
   rewards_section_description: As a token of our gratitude for your support we've prepared some exciting rewards for our backers
   rewards_section_card_title_1: Privacy Advocate